 1. Christmas Apples in China

 In addition to the usual festivities, the Chinese celebrate Christmas by exchanging Christmas apples with loved ones.
 These are just regular apples that are wrapped in colorful cellophane wrappers.
-Apples have become the standard Christmas greetings due to its pronunciation in Mandarin which sounds similar to “peace” or “Christmas Eve”.
+Apples have become the standard Christmas greetings due to their pronunciation in Mandarin which sounds similar to “peace” or “Christmas Eve”.

 2. Christmas Night Mass in The Philippines

 The Philippines is the lone Southeast Asian country that is predominantly Catholic.
-Thus, aside from being considered as one of the major holidays in the nation, Christmas is associated with many religious traditions as well.
+Thus, aside from being considered one of the major holidays in the nation, Christmas is associated with many religious traditions as well.

 One of these traditions is the nine-day night mass that runs from December 16 to December 24.
-The country is also known to hold the longest Christmas celebration worldwide, which typically begins on September 1 then ends in January during the Feast of the Three Kings.
+The country is also known to hold the longest Christmas celebration worldwide, which typically begins on September 1 and then ends in January during the Feast of the Three Kings.

 3. Edible Christmas Logs in Norway